Get started

 Deploy Tailscale on macOS using MDM

-This page contains technical information which you might find useful if you are a system administrator deploying Tailscale for macOS in a corporate environment using MDM solutions such as Microsoft Intune, Jamf Pro, Kandji, or SimpleMDM.
+This page contains technical information which you might find useful if you are a system administrator deploying Tailscale for macOS in a corporate environment using MDM solutions such as Microsoft Intune, Jamf Pro, JumpCloud, Kandji, or SimpleMDM.

 We are always working on providing more options for system administrators to programmatically manage their Tailscale deployments.
 If you are deploying Tailscale and feel the need for a specific configuration option that is currently missing on this page, contact our support team.